Gaalam/Gaalam/README.md

-# Vendor and Contract Management Software
+# IT Vendor and Contract Management Software

 This software provides a comprehensive solution for managing IT vendors, contracts, and licenses.
 It helps organizations track their vendor relationships, evaluate compliance, and manage software licenses effectively.